TygSachin/aad-implicit-flow/README.md

 ### Background

 AAD offers two versions of API.
-There are very little difference between the processes to authenticate with [version 1](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-implicit-grant-flow) [version 2](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) with implicit flow.
+There are very little difference between the processes to authenticate with [version 1](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-implicit-grant-flow) and [version 2](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) with implicit flow.
 With the newer version `scope` to be used as parameter instead of `resource` and only fully qualified permissions are accepted instead of generic [app id uri](https://docs.microsoft.com/en-us/azure/app-service/app-service-mobile-how-to-configure-active-directory-authentication#a-nameregister-aregister-your-app-service-app-with-azure-active-directory).
 So, with latest one for example `app-id-uri/user_impersonation` to be used instead of `app-id-uri`. `user_impersonation` is the default permission created automatically while creating the app.
 This app is intended for acquiring access token from AAD.

 ### How To Use